 What I did find interesting, was the fact that some of the roads around the cricket ground were named after other counties, these included Derby Road, Nottingham Road and Lancashire Road, where my friend’s family, the Shadbolts, then lived.

-However, there wasn’t a Yorkshire Road, (nor a Somerset Road for that matter, though local rivalries probably account for that) and Yorkshire’s omission felt strange; as for some reason, although never hugely into the game, Yorkshire to me was the spiritual home of English Cricket (a rather unfortunate belief, unaware as I was as a child of the county club’s rotten, nasty seam of racism exposed years later).
+However, there wasn’t a Yorkshire Road, (nor a Somerset Road for that matter, though local rivalries probably account for that) and Yorkshire’s omission felt strange; as for some reason, although never hugely into the game, Yorkshire to me then was the spiritual home of English Cricket (a rather unfortunate belief, unaware as I was as a child of the county club’s rotten, nasty seam of racism exposed years later).

-Some years later, for work, I was involved in the creation of a film about two Yorkshire Cricket teams from the Nidderdale League in the Vale of York.
-In testament to the popularity of the sport in Gods Own County, The Nidderdale League alone features 54 teams, including the wonderfully named likes of Alne and Beckwithshaw, Kirkby Malzeard, Masham, Newton-Le-Willows, Raskelf, Spofforth and Whixley.
+A few decades on, for work, I was involved in the creation of a film about two Yorkshire Cricket teams from the Nidderdale League in the Vale of York.
+In testament to the popularity of the sport in so-called, Gods Own County, The Nidderdale League alone features 54 teams, including the wonderfully named likes of Alne and Beckwithshaw, Kirkby Malzeard, Masham, Newton-Le-Willows, Raskelf, Spofforth and Whixley.

 But only one team in this league has ever lost so badly that their local shame became national news.

 In 2006, Goldsborough Cricket Club 2nds suffered the worst score in modern English recreational cricket.
 Their defeat to Dishforth Cricket Club resulted in ten of their batsmen getting out for a duck and the last man left stranded on zero.
 That year Dishforth went up a division, Goldsborough down a division.
 For five years they didn’t meet again in a competitive match.